seattlestatistics/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

-It is also necessary to find the interval with the maximum number of steps.
+It is also necessary to find the interval which, on average, had the maximum number of steps.

 ```r